ComputationalCryoEM/ASPIRE-Python/CODING_GUIDELINES.md

 and an emergency patch can not be delayed, a simple explicit consensus among the remaining developers should suffice.

-Do not push or merge over another working branch or pull request unless explicitly permitted to do so by the authors.
+Do not push or merge over another working branch unless explicitly permitted to do so by the authors.
-Instead, Pull Requests are suggested for all collaborative contributions.
+Instead, when working on a shared branch submit a Pull Request to the other party.

 ## Project Collaboration